 Lancaster, New York, in Erie county, is 4 miles E of Cheektowaga, New York (center to center) and 10 miles E of Buffalo, New York.
 The village is included in the Buffalo - Niagara Falls metropolitan area.
-As of the 2000 census, 11,188 people lived in Lancaster.

 The village of Lancaster, which is located in Erie County, New York, was incorporated in 1849 from a portion of the town of Lancaster.
 It was actually created out of the town of Clarence, New York in 1833.
 Formerly known as Cayuga Creek, it was renamed Lancaster after a similar town in Massachusetts.
 The village of Lancaster has preserved its rich historic integrity through preservation and maintenance of heritage buildings with significant architectural value.